Six Ways to Increase Profit Margins

 Over the years, we have consistently seen that staffing firms that are able to position themselves as true solution providers (and not simply staffing firms) are able to sell at higher levels and avoid most of the commodity and margin pressure that comes from the lower levels of the HR and procurement departments.

 Growing up in the staffing industry, I remember my dad telling me that there are few economies of scale in this business.
 The advantages that the WalMart’s of the world have in their industries simply don’t translate to staffing.

 And to a large extent, Dad was right.
 Every order has to be filled one a time, and most of the industry pays sales and service people on a commission plan making a large percentage of costs variable.

 However, after working with some larger companies (and even some industry groups), I’ve seen lots of examples of economies of scale.
 These can occur in recruiting, marketing, insurance, technology and other S, G & A expenses.

 If you’re looking to improve profit margins, one solution is to get bigger and take advantage of both spreading fixed expenses over a larger base as well as taking advantage of volume purchasing power.

 In the staffing industry, there are two ways to get bigger.
 1) You can actually expand your business by opening new offices or acquiring competitors.
-Or 2) You can join CEO networking groups (such as ASGroup, TIPSS, ISA or Presidents’ RoundTable) to leverage your buying power and improve your net profit.
+Or 2) You can join CEO networking groups (such as ASGroup or Presidents’ RoundTable) to leverage your buying power and improve your net profit.

-The margin pressures currently facing the staffing industry may be one of the most significant and serious issues your business will ever face.
-There are no easy answers.
+When it comes to managing margin pressures, there are no easy answers.
 Whatever path you choose will require serious strategic changes to your business…and not making these changes may be the biggest strategic risk of all.